- Which coat serves you best depends on where you live

 The polar plunge after this week’s clipper system in the Great Lakes and Northeast just demonstrated that winter is not over yet.
 Here in Interior Alaska, the cold snap seems to feel at home, and the polar vortex still has great vorticity.
 Even tough most people suffer already from cabin fever and/or dream of summer, face it there are at least two months of winter to bear.
-Even down south, in the Denver area, March is pretty ugly.
+Even down south, in the Denver area, weather can be pretty ugly in March.

-What about a new winter coat to up your winter mood, to get out of the boredom of wearing the same coat over and over again, and to stay stylish, warm and cozy?
-Here are my picks from ML Furs to stay warm in the various climate regions.
+What about a new winter coat to up your winter mood, to get out of the winter boredom< of wearing the same coat over and over again, and to stay stylish, warm and cozy?
+Here are my picks from ML Furs to stay warm in cold winter climate regions.

 Coats for maritime, wet and windy climate